T

 neighborhood

-Kyoto's most famous geisha district, known for its traditional wooden machiya houses, teahouses, and exclusive restaurants.
+Kyoto's most famous geisha district, characterized by its traditional wooden machiya houses.
 Stroll through its atmospheric streets and perhaps catch a glimpse of a geiko or maiko.

-• Be respectful and do not harass or photograph geiko/maiko without permission.
+• Be respectful and do not chase or photograph geiko/maiko without permission.

 1. Morning